Blady-Com/gnoga/docs/coding_guidelines.md

                      Value   : in     Resizable_Type);
 function Resizable (Element : Element_Type) return Resizable_Type;
 ```
->Discussion: (JPR) This is current practice in Gnoga, however I'm not so much in favour of it, because it prevents the usual usage that functions names are names or adjectives, while procedure names are verbs.
+>Discussion: (JPR) This is current practice in Gnoga, however I'm not so much in favor of it, because it prevents the usual usage that functions names are names or adjectives, while procedure names are verbs.
 Presumably too late to change for Gnoga.
 >(JRC) This is current Gnoga style, but I find it awkward.
 Standard usage is for procedure names to be verbs or verb phrases.
 Non-Boolean functions should be nouns or noun phrases; Boolean functions should be adjectives, adjective
 phrases, or predicates.